 Well these times are certainly highlighting the importance of community.
-As part of the RAW Network I co-manage with Oasis Human Relations, we set up a fortnightly zoom call for all members to connect and share what they’re deciding and learning with regards to their organisations response to corona virus.
+As part of the RAW Network I co-manage with Oasis Human Relations, we set up a fortnightly zoom call for all members to connect and learning together through sharing what they’re deciding and learning with regards to their organisation’s response to coronavirus.

 We had a vibrant, humbling and supportive first call last week and we agreed it would be helpful to share what we’re learning with a wider community, we hope these insights help you and your organisation to locate yourselves more smoothly.
 This article includes a summary of the themes emerging from our call as well as the questions we’re carrying.